OFA-Sys/Chinese-CLIP/README_En.md

 <br></br>

 ## Results
-We conducted zero-shot inference and finetuning experiments on MUGE Retrieval, Flickr30K-CN and COCO-CN.
+We conducted zero-shot inference and finetuning experiments on MUGE Retrieval, Flickr30K-CN and COCO-CN for the evaluation of cross-modal retrieval, and conducted experiments on 10 image classification datasets of the ELEVATER benchmark for the evaluation of zero-shot image classification.
 Results are shown below:

 **MUGE Text-to-Image Retrieval**:
 <table border="1" width="100%">